 Sri Lanka is a spice heaven for foodies, and there are plenty of places to buy cinnamon, pepper and cardamom.
 You’ll struggle to find poor-quality spice in Sri Lanka, but it’s important to consider where you buy it.
 Supporting individual business and local village spice traders is a great way to support grassroots communities, and often larger spice markets will charge you prices that are above and beyond what is reasonable.

-9. Your average cuppa in Sri Lanka is served sweet
+9. Tea in Sri Lanka is served sweet

 Very sweet, in fact.
 If you’re grabbing a bite to eat in a local restaurant, expect your tea (chai) to pack a serious sugar-punch.
 For those in search of something a little lighter to the taste, there are plenty of romantic tea houses in the hills and Colombo that offer old-world colonial glamour served with a cup of high-quality leaf tea.